 • Add Tortillas: Add crispy tortillas to the sauce and toss until well coated.

-• Serve: Divide chilaquiles between plates and sprinkle them with a pinch of queso fresco, add a few sautéed onions and a drizzle of crema.
-Serve with fresh sliced avocado, a side of refried black beans and a fried or sunny side up egg.
+• Serve: Divide chilaquiles between plates and sprinkle with a pinch of queso fresco.
+Add some sautéed onions, a drizzle of crema, sliced avocado, and chicken if desired.
+Serve with a side of refried black beans and a fried or sunny side up egg.

 Notes